I have just seen Maxmini's Greatcoat torsos (below). I must possess them.

 Method:

-1 - Saw off the sponsons and hull weapon at the base if using the old Russ; if using the new one, simply take the gun out.
+1 - Saw off the sponsons and hull weapon at the base if using the old Russ; if using the new one, simply take the gun out.2 - Saw through the shoota at the point where the round barrel housing ends, and clean up the edges with the knife and file.

 http://i219.photobucket.com/albums/cc204/Wulfthegn/July%202012/IMG_0229.jpg